freenas/freenas-docs/userguide/storage.rst

 * Hybrid pools are not supported.
 Added vdevs must match the existing encryption scheme. :ref:`Extending a Pool` automatically encrypts a new vdev being added to an existing encrypted pool.

+* %brand% encryption differs from the encryption used in the Oracle proprietary version of ZFS.
+To convert between these formats, both pools must be unlocked, and the data copied between them.

 * Each pool has a separate encryption key.
 Pools can also add a unique recovery key to use if the passphrase is forgotten or encryption key